arqalite/fire-king-guide/src/combos/ulcanix/10_2-card-ulcanix.md

 <div class="warning">

-This route stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.
+This combo stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.

 Under [_Mulcharmy Fuwalos_], your opponent draws 2 cards.

-Additionally, this route plays through [_Droll & Lock Bird_].
+Additionally, this combo plays through [_Droll & Lock Bird_].

 </div>